martinsbruveris/martinsbruveris.github.io/_posts/2024-10-14-lora-at-scale.md

 ### Enter LoRA

-[... add LoRA link ...]

-Low-Rank Adaptation (LoRA) is a parameter-efficient fine-tuning method.
+[Low-Rank Adaptation](https://arxiv.org/abs/2106.09685) (LoRA) is a parameter-efficient fine-tuning method.
 The idea of LoRA is as follows: when fine-tuning a model, instead of learning all parameters of a weight matrix directly, we only learn low-rank updates to the matrix as follows.

 ![LoRA architecture]({{
 'assets/images/2024/10/lora/lora.jpg' | relative_url }})